jonalling/cordovaDev/README.md

 # cordovaDev
-A development app based on the Ionic tabs starter that interfaces with several ngCordova plugins.
+An Ionic development app based on the tabs starter that interfaces with several ngCordova plugins.

 - Device Motion
 - Device Orientation